serene-sparks/artfight-rss/README.md

 - Provides daily snapshots and leader change events
 - Tracks statistics over time

-### User Attack and Defense Feeds

-### Kind as Possible to the ArtFight Server
-- Early termination for scraping
-- Configurable request delays with random wobble to avoid cloudflare detection.
-As much as this service is very kind to the ArtFight server, it's probably still not something they want.
-Please be kind to the server.
-Please.
-- Efficient pagination with smart caching
+### Respectful Scraping
+The service is designed to be as kind as possible to ArtFight's servers:
+- **Early termination**: Stops fetching pages when no new content is found
+- **Configurable delays**: Random delays between requests to avoid detection
+- **Smart caching**: Minimizes redundant requests through persistent storage
+- **Rate limiting**: Built-in rate limiting to prevent overwhelming the server

 ## Logging and Monitoring